-My first note-to-self: I'm going to put weather stripping around my front door, which I know leaks air because I can see the light from the hall coming through the doorframe at night.
-Home weatherization technicians actually look for leaks in a similar, albeit more sophisticated, way using an infrared imager.
-That way they can see the cold spots around a door or window or on a poorly insulated ceiling, for example.
+One common issue in apartments is needing weatherstripping around the front door.
+If you can see the light from the hall coming through the doorframe at night you need weatherstripping.
+Home weatherization technicians look for leaks in a similar, albeit more sophisticated, way using an infrared imager.
+That way they can see the cold spots throughout the apartment.

-Finally, I'm going to get that water conserving showerhead mentioned on the hot water use page that I've been meaning to spring for.
-Lowering my hot water use might be the single best thing I can do to put a dent in my energy bills this winter.
+Another easy energy conservation upgrade is installing a water conserving showerhead.
+Lowering your hot water use might be the single best thing I can do to put a dent in your energy bills this winter.

-Together, I'm guessing these few simple measure will cut my energy costs by 20%–30% and make me a whole lot more cozier in the comfort of my rented home.
-I hope you find ways to keep warm and feel better about your energy bills, too!
+Together, these few simple measures can make a sizeable cut in your energy costs and make you a whole lot cozier in the comfort of your apartment.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.